 Finishes: We are environmentally conscious!
 Our necks are finished with hand applied Tru-Oil.
 We don’t spray toxic lacquer explosives of yesteryear or plastic finishes used on production guitars.
 Our natural finish enhances the beauty and grain of the wood, allows for superior resonance and tone, and enables the player to connect with the wood rather than feeling the barrier of a plastic finish.
 It is carefully applied by hand, not by a robot in a spray room.

-Design: We’ve designed our necks to feel comfortable and great in your hands and believe that your guitar neck should feel comfortable.
+Design: We’ve designed our necks to feel comfortable and great in your hands.
 In fact, our view is that you should not even think about the neck when you are playing, it should be unobtrusive and transparent, like an extension of yourself.
 Our necks are beautiful to look at, wonderful to feel and effortlessly playable.

 Pricing and Ordering: Please see our shopping page for currently available necks.
-A standard hard maple Aperio neck oil finished with graphite nut, stainless steel frets leveled and crowned and Ebony or Rosewood face dots starts at $265.00; with Rosewood fingerboard $275.00 For this level of quality, you won’t find a price like that anywhere!
+A standard hard maple Aperio neck oil finished with graphite nut, stainless steel frets leveled and crowned and Ebony Black Walnut or Rosewood face dots starts at $320.00; with Rosewood fingerboard $335.00.
 Contact us for more information.

 To quote Frank Henry Martin.
 “A good guitar cannot be built for the price of a poor one, but who regrets the extra cost for a good one?”
 No one has ever complained from having paid too much for a quality guitar.

 Our Policies: Every Aperio neck is guaranteed for life to the original owner against any material defects.
 Proof of receipt is required.
 We cannot cover fret wear and finish wear as we know you will enjoy playing your Aperio neck so much that these types of wear will naturally occur, although our stainless frets will last a very long time.